clingen-data-model/allele/source/allele/resource/allele_instance/index.md

 : 0..1

 {:.h4-definition}
-### SimpleAllele.related
+### AlleleInstance.related

 {:.dl-horizontal .dl-definition}
 definition
-: Other, related simple alleles, for example, the SimpleAllele that represents the amino acid change caused by a nucleotide simple allele, and vice-versa.
+: Other, related allele instances, for example, the AlleleInstance that represents the amino acid change caused by a nucleotide allele instance, and vice-versa.

 Control
 : 0..*

 {:.h4-definition}
-#### SimpleAllele.related.relatedType
+#### AlleleInstance.related.relatedType

 {:.dl-horizontal .dl-definition}
 Definition
-: One of the allowable set of relationship types in [simple-allele-relationship-type](/allele/implementation/value_set_list/simple_allele_relationship_type.html)
+: One of the allowable set of relationship types in [allele-instance-relationship-type](/allele/implementation/value_set_list/allele_instance_relationship_type.html)

 Type
 : Code